Photo of Theresa Avila

 Theresa Avila is of Mexican and East Indian descent.
 Born in El Centro, CA, I grew up surrounded by the fields of the Imperial Valley, which are part of the Californian food belt.

-I hold an Associate Degree in Art and earned my M.A. and Ph.D. in Art History from the University of New Mexico with a focus on Latin American and Latin@x Art.
+I hold an Associate Degree in Art and earned an M.A. and Ph.D. in Art History from the University of New Mexico with a focus on Latin American and Latina/o/x/e Art.
 Currently, I work as an Associate Professor of non-Western Art History at California State University, Channel Islands, which has brought me back to the rural regions of California’s food belt.

-Topics of focus include Mexican visual culture and history, Chicana/o/x/e material culture and history, Latina/o/x/e art and history, portraiture, landscapes, visual narratives of war, national-building and visual culture, representation within Early Modern Atlantic ethnographic visual and material culture, and digital counter storytelling.
+Topics of focus include the visual and materials culture of Mexican, Chicana/o/x/e, and Latina/o/x/e communites; portraiture; landscapes; visual narratives of war; national-building and visual culture; representation within Early Modern Atlantic ethnographic visual and material culture; and digital counter storytelling.

-Projects currently in development are an edited volume on landscapes of the Americas, a book on the Mexican graphic art collective, Taller de Grafica Popular and their portfolio on the Mexican Revolution, and a Digital Art History Project on U.S. National Parks ephemera and travel albums.
+Projects currently in development are an edited volume on landscapes of the Americas, a book on the Taller de Grafica Popular and their portfolio on the Mexican Revolution, and a Digital Art History Project on U.S. National Parks ephemera and travel albums.

-I firmly believe we must activate art in meaningful ways, and I am dedicated to community oriented projects that engage art as a tool for meaningful change.
+I firmly believe we must activate art in meaningful ways, and I am dedicated to community oriented projects that engage art as a tool for meaningful and equitable change.

 Representative Courses Taught